PrimeTimeTran/next-blog/data/blog/system-design/build-db-cluster-docker.md

 chmod +x .db/init-replica.sh
 ```

-### 3. Check Primary & Replica DB with bash shell or PGAdmin:
+### 3. Check data replication from Master to Slave with shell or PGAdmin

 A. Restart docker container.